adamwg/elastic-phoenix/README.md

 API
 ---

-For the most part, the Dynamic Phoenix API is identical to the original Phoenix API.
+For the most part, the Elastic Phoenix API is identical to the original Phoenix API.
 However, there are some key differences:

 1. The splitter function takes an additional parameter, a `splitter_mem_ops_t`, which contains pointers to memory allocation functions.
 The splitter must use these functions to allocate the data returned in the map arguments.
-This means that the common pattern of `mmap`ing a file and returning offsets from the splitter does not work in Dynamic Phoenix.
+This means that the common pattern of `mmap`ing a file and returning offsets from the splitter does not work in Elastic Phoenix.
 2. The splitter might be re-run if it generates too many tasks (see below).
    This means that we must be able to reset the splitter's state.
 This is done by passing a negative `req_units` argument to the splitter.